maximal/http-267/README.md

 ## Selecting a code and status message
 Status code 267 is chosen by Oleg's year of birth (1967).

-The status message is a translation of Oleg's words from his interview with Yury Dudy "Doubtful, but okay" into English.
+The status message is a translation of Oleg's words from his interview with Yury Dud "Doubtful, but okay" into English.

 ## URLS